minprocess/12-Employee-Tracker/README.md

 (https://github.com/minprocess/12-Employee-Tracker/blob/main/assets/Recording_of_Employee_Tracker.mp4)

 ## Installation
 Clone this project to your PC.
-Use the command `npm i` to install mysql2, inquirer and console.table. schema.sql can be used to seed the database through Workbench.
+Use the command `npm i` to install mysql, inquirer and console.table. schema.sql can be used to seed the database through Workbench.
 Here is the link to the GitHub repo.
 The GitHub repo will have a mp4 recording of the app being used.

 [https://github.com/minprocess/12-Employee-Tracker](https://github.com/minprocess/12-Employee-Tracker)

 The MP4 recording is in the assets folder.

 ## Usage
 First copy the contents of schema.sql into an empty query tab in Workbench and create the employee, role and department tables.
 Start the app with the command `node app`.